olegkapitonov/Kapitonov-Plugins-Pack/guide.md

 Note the Sample rate and Buffer size parameters.
 Sample rate can be any value, 96 kHz is recommended.
 If the load on your processor is too high, select
 48 kHz.
-It is not recommended to use 44.1 kHz, but allowed if necessary.
+I recommend using 48 kHz or 96 kHz for best quality (to avoid lossy IR resampling).
+44.1 kHz will work good (but not best).

 ![Screenshot](guide_img/guide01.png)